YettieKen/CUSTOMER-SEGMENTATION-ANALYSIS/README.md

 * PowerBI- for creating Visualization

 ### DATA CLEANING AND PREPARATION
-For Data cleaning and preparation,
+For Data cleaning and preparation, I carried out the following:

+* Data loading and inspection
+* Checked for Duplicates
+* Removed duplicates
+* Data cleaning using column profile

+### EXPLORATORY DATA ANALYSIS
+This involved exploring the data to answer some questions such as
-* understand customer behavior
+* understanding customer behavior

 *  track subscription types

 *  identify key trends in cancellations and renewals
-### EXPLORATORY DATA ANALYSIS

 ### DATA ANALYSIS
 ### DATA VISUALIZATION
 ### RECOMMENDATION AND CONCLUSION